 A shrill whistle pierced the silence in the valley, echoing into the hills.

 “Grell,” Tarik cried as he got to his feet.
-His normally golden skin was looking more tanned than usually, the result of several days traveling through the plains.
-Grell had been following his missing sister’s scent, and still there was no sign of Reena.
+His normally golden skin was looking more tanned than usual, the result of several days traveling through the plains.
+Grell had been following his missing sister’s scent, and still, there was no sign of Reena.
 “Grell,” he called again, offering up a second whistle.

 The animal in question, heeding her master’s summons, came galloping through the lush greenery there, her ears flapping out behind her and her tongue lolling to one side.
 She had taken the opportunity of Tarik’s recess in his travels to seek out some interesting smells to roll in.

 As he waited for his hound to reach his side, Tarik shook the dried grass from his clothing and ran his hand through his coal-black hair.
 He was tired.
 Days of pursuing his sister and her abductors had brought him close to the point of exhaustion, but he knew for Reena’s sake that he could not give up.

 She was all that he had left, the majority of his family, including his tentative mate, having been taken from him by winter like no other that they had known.
 Many of those in his tribe who had not succumbed to the cold had become malnourished and preyed upon by illness.

 The herds had suffered as well, dwindling to almost half the size that it had been.
 The whole situation had left Reena and Tarik in a very awkward position, not having much in the way of status within the tribe, to begin with.
 Now, unless he could come up with the resources to pay the dowry for a higher status mate, Tarik would have no one, and that would mean no children either.